Don't Torture a Duckling: Reception

 Bloody Disgusting awarded the film a score of 4.5 out of 5, praising the film's cinematography, music, and gory special effects, and calling it one of their all-time favorite films by director Fulci.

 AllMovie gave the film a positive review, calling it "one of Fulci's more successful outings".
 TV Guide awarded the film 3 out of 5 stars, complimenting the film's direction, atmosphere, and well-executed murder scenes, stating, "Lucio Fulci's murder mystery paints an exceptionally unflattering portrait of small-town Sicily as a backwater rife with perversion, ignorance, madness and murderous small-mindedness."

 According to Danny Shipka, the small Italian town of the setting turns out to be an Italian version of "Harper Valley PTA", with suspects including voyeurs, drug-addicted pedophiles, gypsies and priests.
 He finds that the film provides a thought-provoking depiction of life and politics in a small town of Italy.
 The main themes are "repression, sin and guilt".
 The motive of the murder turns out to be a desire to rescue the boys from the effects of their own sexuality.
 In other words, the killer attempts to preserve the innocence of the victims.
 He is attempting to send them to Heaven while they remained in a stage of uncorrupted grace.

 Shipka finds that the film also demonstrates the tendency of giallo filmmakers to seriously question religion and priesthood.
 Mikel J. Koven points out that predatory priests also appeared in Who Saw Her Die?
 (1972) and The Bloodstained Shadow (1978).

 Troy Howarth, author of So Deadly, So Perverse: 50 Years of Italian Giallo Films, calls it one of the most beautifully photographed Italian genre films in his commentary track for Arrow Video's 2017 Blu-ray release of the film.

+In a 1994 interview, Lucio Fulci referred to this as his best film.